Ed Robert’s Welches Oregon Glass Plate Negatives

 Photos of An Early Oregon Silent Movie

-The filming of an Oregon Silent Movie on Mount Hood
+The Filming of an Oregon Silent Movie on Mount Hood

 List of films shot in Oregon – Wikipedia